FilipaFe/JamesBondWithPerfume/README.md

 # JamesBondWithPerfume
-You can read the instruction in the game.
+You can read the instructions in the game.
 You can also play fullscreen.

 link to site: https://filipafe.github.io/JamesBondWithPerfume/